 It’s also important to be open to stepping outside of the box in order to gain experience and exposure.
 This might mean seeking out unconventional opportunities, such as volunteering to plan events for local nonprofits or community groups or taking on smaller events or gigs to gain experience and build your network.
 By being flexible and willing to try new things, you can quickly build up your portfolio and establish yourself as a skilled and reliable event planner.

-In short, getting clients without a portfolio is certainly a challenge, but it’s far from insurmountable.
-By taking a strategic and proactive approach to building your portfolio, and being open to new opportunities and experiences, you can quickly establish yourself as a talented and creative event planner, and start attracting the clients and projects that will help you take your business to the next level.
+In short, booking your first client without a portfolio is certainly a challenge, but it’s doable.
+By being open to new opportunities and experiences, you can quickly establish yourself as a talented and creative event planner, and start attracting the clients and projects that will help you take your business to the next level.

 Comments are closed.